mexem-review

 Good variety of order types

-MEXEM uses the same trading platform as Interactive Brokers, which is Trader Workstation (TWS).
-This platform is so advanced that even a separate review would not be enough to cover all its features.
+MEXEM relies on the same trading infrastructure as Interactive Brokers, using its flagship platform, Trader Workstation (TWS).
+The platform is so feature-rich and sophisticated that even a standalone, in-depth review would struggle to cover everything it offers.

 Look and feel